file-format/Products/content/en/spreadsheet/python/xlrd/index.md

 <p>Xlrd is an open source python API for reading & formatting Microsoft Excel (XLS, XLSX) file format.
 The API allows the Python developer to read Excel files, handle unicodes in it, manage dates, format cells & columns, use constant, foumulas, macros and more.
 Furthermore, the API provides loading worksheets on demand functionality that allows developers to save memory by loading only the required sheets.</p>
 <p>The devloper no more maintains the API, and corrupted & non-standard Excel file will not work with this API.
-The API will ignore VBA modules, comments, hyperlinks, autofilters, advance filters and few other excel features aswell.</p>
+The API will ignore VBA modules, comments, hyperlinks, autofilters, advance filters and few other excel features as well.</p>

 {{< /SinglePage/PageBody/tab/text >}}
 {{< SinglePage/PageBody/tab/carousel-links >}}